MIBismuth/personal-webpage/website/markdown/self-hosting.md

 ---
 title: "Self Hosting on a Budget"
-sub-title: This is the story of the development and deployment of this website
+sub-title: This is the story of the development and deployment of this website.
+You can find the whole website project on [GitHub](https://github.com/MIBismuth/personal-webpage).
 author: "José Duarte Lopes"
 date: "`r format(Sys.Date(), '%B %d, %Y')`"
 toc_on: true
 numbering: true
 ---

 # The Idea, but only on my self-imposed terms